Skip to content

 Maybe I’m late to this party but in a sport where money is used as the biggest weight to tie players down, the setting of where these dollars are dished out now seems the number two priority, instead of number one.

-What a moment it was for Rasmus Hojgaard to win the 2024 Irish Open at Royal County Down.
+What a moment it was for Rasmus Hojgaard to win the 2024 Irish Open at Royal County Down, for example.
 The impressive Dane might yet win a major, but it will take a victory at one of golf’s top four tournaments to trounce this black type on his record.

 RCD in Northern Ireland, where Hojgaard pipped a crestfallen Rory McIlroy in front of his home crowd, is ranked first in NCG’s GB&I list of the top 100 golf courses, and we are not alone in singing the praises of this track that was once under the architectural eye of Old Tom Morris and Harry Colt.

-The 23-year-old picked up the trophy on a championship links that lies next to the Irish Sea and underneath the Mourne Mountains.
-The beauty of this golf course was complimented by the passion of the feverish crowd thrilled with seeing the best players on the DP World Tour tough it around the best of Northern Ireland.
+The then-23-year-old picked up the trophy on a championship links that lies next to the Irish Sea and underneath the Mourne Mountains.
+The beauty of this golf course was complemented by the passion of the feverish crowd thrilled with seeing the best players on the DP World Tour tough it around the best of Northern Ireland.

-I’m aware money makes the world go around and as much as some players say they don’t play for it, they obviously wouldn’t play 25 times a year for free.
-But no one can tell me that, for example, Scottie Scheffler’s victory at the Travelers Championship on the PGA Tour was more compelling and more memorable.
+I’m aware money makes the world go around, and as much as some players say they don’t play for it, they obviously wouldn’t play 25 times a year for free.
+But no one can tell me that, for example, someone winning the Travelers Championship at TPC River Highlands on the PGA Tour is more compelling and memorable.

 You might not tell me that, but the PGA Tour might.
 Why else would a $20 million prize fund be slapped on this event?
-In the hope that Scheffler and more players don’t leave for LIV Golf, of course.
-And that’s where we’re at and what I’d love to change.
+In the hope that Scheffler and the like don’t leave for LIV Golf?
+That’s where we’re at and what I’d love to change.

 Advertisement

 Hojgaard’s win at such a meaningful tournament at such a meaningful venue felt like an outlier, a rarity.
-We rarely see golf played in its purest form on its purest golf courses (This is why the majors are so special, I suppose).
-This isn’t just an ode to links courses but to many of the best and most intriguing tracks that remain hidden from our televisions.
+We rarely see golf played in the purest form on its purest golf courses (This is why the majors are so special, I suppose).
+This isn’t just an ode to links courses, but to many of the best and most intriguing tracks that remain hidden from our televisions.

 At the 2025 AT&T Pebble Beach Pro-Am, McIlroy was asked about his desire for competitive events at the best venues, the day before he won that event.